strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Tutorial

+We will be going through six major steps:

 - [Step 1 - Proxy requests through the API gateway without authentication](#step-1)
 - Step 2 - Enable security on the API gateway
 - Step 3 - Enable the OAuth 2.0 Authorization Code Flow on the web server